 Horses can look lovely from a distance.

 If at this point you decide horses look better from a distance and you’d like to take up a safer pastime, like sky diving, motorcycling, or knitting, I wouldn’t judge you.
-I can point you in the direction of some excellent knitting resources and would love to sell you some high-welfare, hand-dyed, locally produced stunningly beautiful yarn.
-I could sell you some lovely yarn even if you would like to continue on in horsemanship, but we can also assist you in acquiring some very powerful tools to help you stay as safe as possible.
+I can point you in the direction of some excellent knitting resources.
+We can talk yarn even if you would like to continue on in horsemanship, but we can also assist you in acquiring some very powerful tools to help you stay as safe as possible.

 Long-lining, spook-busting, work-in-hand, seat training, leading, boundaries, body language, horse psychology, confidence, environment and diet, brakes and steering…..
 The list isn’t endless but it’s a long one.
 If there are some gaps in your skill set, perhaps that might be why being around horses makes you just that little bit nervous, or why it suddenly becomes ultra important to comb every inch of your horse’s tail, which, oh dear, won’t leave quite enough time for working your horse….
-We can help, and in whichever ways suit you and your circumstances best: individual, on-going lessons, workshops, callouts, residential stays….
-Next long-lining workshop on the 25th April 2015.
+We can help, and in whichever ways suit you and your circumstances best: individual, on-going lessons, workshops, and callouts.
+Next workshops to be announced shortly!